simonecossaro/Airline-Scheduling-With-VNS-Heuristic/Results/README.md

 ## times.csv
 Computation times measured in results.py .
 ## results_plot.png
 Plot obtained from plots.py .
-Compare the results (revenue) obtained using the model and using the VNS.
+Compares the results (revenue) obtained using the model and using the VNS.
 ## time_plot.png
 Plot obtained from plots.py .
-Compare the computational times measured using the model and using the VNS.
+Compares the computational times measured using the model and using the VNS.